Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use AWS Key Management Service (AWS KMS) with service-managed keys to generate and store customer-specific data encryption keys.
 - [ ] Use AWS Key Management Service (AWS KMS) and create an AWS CloudHSM custom key store Use CloudHSM to generate and store a new CMK for each customer.

-### Unapproved changes were previously made to a company’s Amazon S3 bucket.
-A security engineer configured AWS Config to record configuration changes made to the company’s S3 buckets.
+### Unapproved changes were previously made to a company's Amazon S3 bucket.
+A security engineer configured AWS Config to record configuration changes made to the company's S3 buckets.
 The engineer discovers there are S3 configuration changes being made, but no Amazon SNS notifications are being sent.
 The engineer has already checked the configuration of the SNS topic and has confirmed the configuration is valid.
 Which combination of steps should the security engineer take to resolve the issue?
 (Select TWO)

 - [ ] Configure the S3 bucket ACLs to allow AWS Config to record changes to the buckets.
 - [x] Configure policies attached to S3 buckets to allow AWS Config to record changes to the buckets.
 - [ ] Attach the AmazonS3ReadOnryAccess managed policy to the IAM user.
-- [ ] Verify the security engineer’s IAM user has an attached policy that allows all AWS Config actions.
+- [ ] Verify the security engineer's IAM user has an attached policy that allows all AWS Config actions.
 - [x] Assign the AWSConfigRole managed policy to the AWS Config role.

 ### A company is operating an open-source software platform that is internet facing.
 The legacy software platform no longer receives security updates.
 The software platform operates using Amazon route 53 weighted load balancing to send traffic to two Amazon EC2 instances that connect to an Amazon POS cluster a recent report suggests this software platform is vulnerable to SQL injection attacks. with samples of attacks provided.
-The company’s security engineer must secure this system against SQL injection attacks within 24 hours.
-The secure, engineer’s solution involve the least amount of effort and maintain normal operations during implementation.
+The company's security engineer must secure this system against SQL injection attacks within 24 hours.
+The secure, engineer's solution involve the least amount of effort and maintain normal operations during implementation.
 What should the security engineer do to meet these requirements?

 - [x] Create an Application Load Balancer with the existing EC2 instances as a target group Create an AWS WAF web ACL containing rules mat protect the application from this attach. then apply it to the ALB Test to ensure me vulnerability has been mitigated, then redirect thee Route 53 records to point to the ALB Update security groups on the EC 2 instances to prevent direct access from the internet.
 - [ ] Create an Amazon CloudFront distribution specifying one EC2 instance as an origin Create an AWS WAF web ACL containing rules that protect the application from this attack, then apply it to me distribution Test to ensure the vulnerability has mitigated, then redirect the Route 53 records to point to CloudFront.